Hiroshi Tanahashi: All Elite Wrestling (2022–2025)

-On May 5, 2022 New Japan announced an event along with All Elite Wrestling (AEW), called Forbidden Door, to take place on June 26.
+On May 5, 2022, New Japan announced an event along with All Elite Wrestling (AEW), called Forbidden Door, to take place on June 26.
 On the June 1 episode of Dynamite, Tanahashi made a surprise appearance to reveal himself as the opponent of AEW World Champion CM Punk, where the match was scheduled for Forbidden Door.
 However, Punk was announced to be injured, although not vacating the championship.
 Therefore, at NJPW's Dominion, Tanahashi defeated Hirooki Goto to earn a match against Jon Moxley for the interim championship at the event.
-At the event, Tanahashi was defeated by Moxley.On June 25, 2023 at Forbidden Door, Tanahashi unsuccessfully challenged MJF for the AEW World Championship.
-On June 30, 2024 at Forbidden Door, Tanahashi teamed with The Acclaimed (Anthony Bowens and Max Caster), losing to The Elite (Kazuchika Okada, Matthew Jackson, and Nicholas Jackson).
-On May 25, 2025 at Double or Nothing, Tanahashi made a surprise appearance, where he helped Brody King, Tomohiro Ishii, and the Paragon fend off the Don Callis Family.
-On August 24, 2025 at Forbidden Door, Tanahashi wrestled his final match in the United Kingdom, teaming with Golden Lovers (Kenny Omega and Kota Ibushi), Darby Allin, and Will Ospreay to defeat Death Riders (Jon Moxley and Claudio Castagnoli), Gabe Kidd, and The Young Bucks (Matt Jackson and Nick Jackson) in a Lights Out Steel Cage match.
+At the event, Tanahashi was defeated by Moxley.
+On June 25, 2023, at Forbidden Door, Tanahashi unsuccessfully challenged MJF for the AEW World Championship.
+On June 30, 2024, at Forbidden Door, Tanahashi teamed with The Acclaimed (Anthony Bowens and Max Caster), losing to The Elite (Kazuchika Okada, Matthew Jackson, and Nicholas Jackson).
+On May 25, 2025, at Double or Nothing, Tanahashi made a surprise appearance, where he helped Brody King, Tomohiro Ishii, and the Paragon fend off the Don Callis Family.
+On August 24, 2025, at Forbidden Door, Tanahashi wrestled his final match in the United Kingdom, teaming with Golden Lovers (Kenny Omega and Kota Ibushi), Darby Allin, and Will Ospreay to defeat Death Riders (Jon Moxley and Claudio Castagnoli), Gabe Kidd, and The Young Bucks (Matt Jackson and Nick Jackson) in a Lights Out Steel Cage match, pinning Matt Jackson with a High Fly Flow.